Digital marketing is the application of a set of digital media marketing strategies.

 - Cost reduction compared to Traditional Marketing

-Recruitment of leads:
+Recruitment of potential customers

 First of all, you must know your client.
 Define your buyer person.

 This way you can find the right message, tone and positioning to target when you implement your marketing and communication strategies in general (advertising, social networks, content creation, etc.)

 You can’t target all your potential customers, because your message would be too general and unsusable, thus losing quality and impact possibilities because it’s not specific enough.

 Define your ideal customers to put yourself in their skin, understand their needs and preferences and be able to talk to them as closely as possible by gaining their trust.
 You may encounter 2/3 (maximum) preferred customer types.

 What any company is looking for is to increase its sales.
 Digital marketing strategies are the best way to achieve this.